 - George W. Bush is a Republican.

 How do we manage to do such things?
-How (for instance) do I manage to talk about George W. Bush and thereby say meaningful and true things about him?
-In a word: Reference.
-More picturesquely, we are able to use language to talk about the world because words, at least certain types of words, somehow ‘hook on to’ things in the world — things like George W. Bush.
-Proper names — expressions like ‘George W. Bush’ — are widely regarded as paradigmatic referring expressions.
-Although it may seem implausible to suppose that all words refer, that all words somehow ‘attach to’ bits of reality — several different types of words are arguably of the referring sort.
-These include: proper names, natural kind terms, indexicals, and definite descriptions (all of which will be discussed below.)
+How, for instance, do I manage to talk about George W. Bush and thereby say meaningful and true things about him?
+In a word: how do I refer to George W. Bush by means of the name ‘George W. Bush’?
+Metaphorically, we seem to be able to use language to talk about the world because words, or at least certain types of words, somehow ‘hook on to’ things in the world, things like George W. Bush.
+Proper names — that is, expressions like ‘George W. Bush’ and ‘Tony Blair’ — are widely regarded as paradigmatic referring expressions.
+Although it may seem implausible to suppose that all words refer, that all words somehow ‘hook on to’ bits of reality, several different types of words are arguably of the referring sort.
+These include: proper names, natural kind terms, indexicals, and definite descriptions.
+Particular issues arise with regard to each of these, and each will be discussed in some detail below.

-The focus in this article will be on the first of these three questions, that concerning the mechanism of reference, although some attention will be given to the other two questions as well.
-Indeed, as will become evident in what follows, addressing the first question is simply not possible without giving at least some attention to the second and third questions.
-Theories of proper names will be considered first, as proper names are considered by many to be referring terms par excellence, and the means by which proper names refer is arguably unique to such expressions.
-Afterward, other terms often classified as ‘referring’ terms will be considered: natural kind terms, indexicals, and (singular) definite descriptions.
-A few remarks will then be made about expressions not typically thought of as ‘referring’ expressions — such as quantifiers, prepositions, verbs, and adverbs.
-In the penultimate section of the article, some possible connections between both reference and reality and reference and knowledge will be briefly discussed.
-Finally, a few words will be said about so-called ‘negative’ views of reference, according to which reference is not a substantive relation between language and reality, worthy of serious philosophical study.
+The primary focus in this article will be on the first two of these questions, those concerning the mechanism of reference and whether there is a single mechanism common to each sort of referring term.
+However, as will become evident in what follows, addressing these first two questions will prove to be impossible without addressing the latter two to as well.
+Theories of proper names will be considered first, in Section 2, as proper names are considered by many to be referring terms par excellence.
+What's more, the mechanism by which proper names refer is arguably unique to such expressions.
+Section 3 will focus on indexicals, in large part because the mechanism(s) by which they refer arguably stand in sharp contrast to the case of proper names.
+As we will see, however, there is at least some reason to doubt the tenability of this contrast.
+Section 4 will consist of a brief discussion of two further sorts of expressions which are often classified as referring terms — natural kind terms and (singular) definite descriptions — along with several sorts of expressions which are typically not conceived of as referring terms — e.g. quantifiers, prepositions, verbs, and adverbs.
+Section 5 will canvass some possible connections between both reference and reality and reference and knowledge.
+Finally, in Section 6, a few words will be said about so-called ‘negative’ views of reference, according to which reference does not constitute a substantive relation between language and reality and is thus not a topic worthy of serious and sustained philosophical inquiry.

 - Hesperus is Phosphorus.